alexhokl/notes/vim.md

 - `za` to toggle a folding
 - `zc` to close a folding
 - `zo` to open a folding
+- `:set foldlevel=1` to fold up level 2 and deeper

 ### ctrlp